typelevel/cats/docs/src/main/tut/datatypes/validated.md

 }
 ```

-Looks similar to the first version.
-What we've done here was to use `Validated` instead of `Either`.
-Please note that our `Right` is now a `Valid` and `Left` is an `Invalid`.
+What we've done here was to reuse the previously created validation functions and convert their output to a `Validated` instance with the `.toValidated` combinator.
+This one takes an `Either` and converts it to its equivalent `Validated`.
-Remember, our goal is to get all the validation errors for displaying it to the user.
+This datatype, as with `Either` has two projections: `Valid` and `Invalid`, analogous to `Right` and `Left`, respectively.

-But this approach won't compile, as you can see in the previous snippet.
+Remember that our goal is to get all the validation errors for displaying it to the user, but you'll find that this approach won't compile, as you can see in the previous snippet.
 Why?

 Without diving into details about monads, a for-comprehension uses the `flatMap` method for composition.
 Monads like `Either` can be composed in that way, but the thing with `Validated` is that it isn't a monad, but an [_Applicative Functor_](../typeclasses/applicativetraverse.html).
 That's why you see the message: `error: value flatMap is not a member of cats.data.Validated[DomainValidation,String]`.